-Are you trying to find out about the famous landmarks in South Africa?
+Are you trying to find out about the landmarks in South Africa?
 From historical landmarks to natural landmarks, South Africa is home to some amazing landmarks in Africa.
 Here are some of the 10 famous landmarks in South Africa.

-South Africa Landmarks
+South African Landmarks

 1. Table Mountain

 Table Mountain is a flat-topped mountain forming a prominent landmark overlooking Cape Town and its port, as well as serving as a natural barrier between the Atlantic seaboard and the inland plateau.
 The summit of Table Mountain has an elevation of 1,086 m (3,563 ft.).
 The mountain constitutes part of the Table Mountain National Park and is home to endangered bird species such as the African black oystercatcher (Haematopus moquini).
 It is also home to rare vegetation.

 The main feature of Table Mountain that most people are familiar with is its flat top.
 This makes it ideal for viewpoints; there is no other place where you can see all sides of the city at once like this!
 There are many walking routes on top of Table Mountain ranging from short strolls to multi-day hikes which can take you up into surrounding mountains or through forests if desired.